 Where do you find software to manage an immense collection of digital assets, with a wide variety of users and permission levels?
 The Theodore Roosevelt Center consulted our counterparts at the Thomas Jefferson Library, who introduced us to one of the most important – though most hidden – partners in our work.
-IDM USA provides the software that allows 4 staff members, 8 interns, and more than 15 volunteers dispersed throughout the country to work on the 165,000 documents we have acquired to date.
+IDM USA provides the software that allows staff members, interns, and volunteers dispersed throughout the country to work on the 165,000 documents we have acquired to date.
 DARMA (Digital Assets and Rights Management) is a web-based application that enables us to create, organize, and search collections, control access and permissions, and manage workflows and reporting.
 IDM USA also supports our website, maintaining its operation and developing new features.

 North Dakota Humanities Council top